-Status (where applicable) No. Process Commenced Progress (Please provide a copy of the progress report) Finalised (Please provide a copy of the final report) Not done -Are the basic salaries for Municipal Manager and Chief Financial Officer reasonable in comparison to prior year audited AFS? -Does the municipality have a municipal entity, if so was the municipal entity portion of Table SA23 populated?
-4.9 Is the head count as populated on Table SA24 realistic when compared with the salaries reported on Table SA22?
+Status (where applicable) No. Process Commenced Progress (Please provide a copy of the progress report) Finalised (Please provide a copy of the final report) Not done 4.9 Is the head count as populated on Table SA24 realistic when compared with the salaries reported on Table SA22?
 4.10 Verify whether the total of all months in Table SA25 corresponds to the total revenue and expenditure on Table A4, also consider whether: -There are any abnormal (either abnormally large or negative) figures calculated for June in Table SA25 in order to balance the annual total in Table SA25 with the total in Table A4.
-If these figures exist the municipality should investigate the accuracy of the figures populated.
+If these figures exist the municipality should invesigate the accuracy of the figures populated.
 4.11 Verify whether the total of all months in Table SA27 corresponds to the total revenue and expenditure on Table A4, also consider whether: -There are any abnormal (either abnormally large or negative) figures calculated for June in Table SA27 in order to balance the annual total in Table SA27 with the total in Table A4.
 If these figures exist the municipality should investigate the accuracy of the figures populated.
 4.12 Verify whether the total of all months in Table SA29 corresponds to the total revenue and expenditure on Table A5, also consider whether: -There are any abnormal (either abnormally large or negative) figures calculated for June in Table SA29 in order to balance the annual total in Table SA29 with the total in Table A5.
 If these figures exist the municipality should investigate the accuracy of the figures populated.
 4.13 Verify whether the GPS coordinates (in decimal) have been captured for all projects in Table SA36, furthermore consider whether: -All projects have all the required details (GPS co-ordinates, program description, new or renewal) populated for each project? -All projects included in the budget align to all projects listed in the mSCOA datastrings submitted for TABB and ORGB? -The Capital expenditure total in Table SA36 agrees to the capital expenditure total on Table A5?
 4.14 Verify whether all projects which require inclusion in Table SA37 have been included in Table SA37.